- iOS 13 will be announced at WWDC on 3 June 2019

-In this article we round up all the latest leaks and rumours about iOS 13's release date, new features and design changes (such as the loss of the volume popup).
-We also predict which iPhones and iPad will be able to run the software - on which subject, one prediction suggests owners of the iPhone 6s and SE and iPad mini 4 are in for a nasty surprise.
+In this article we round up all the latest news and leaks about iOS 13's release date, new features and design changes (including Dark Mode, at long last).
+We also predict which iPhones and iPad will be able to run the software - one prediction suggests a nasty surprise is coming for owners of the iPhone 6 and iPad Air... although that refers to the old Air, not the one that just came out.

-Apple has now officially revealed the dates of its annual Worldwide Developer Conference (WWDC), so we now know when we'll be getting our first look at iOS 13.
-It's set to begin on 3 June in San Jose, with a press conference expected to take place on that day to show off iOS 13's new features.
+Apple has officially revealed the dates of its annual Worldwide Developer Conference (WWDC), so we now know when we'll be getting our first look at iOS 13.
+It's set to begin on 3 June in San Jose; a press conference on that day will show off iOS 13's new features.

 Apple's big yearly iOS updates happen on a predictable schedule, so we're reasonably sure about the following timeline.